33 Classic Movies That Are Truly Timeless

 Memorable quote: “We must get beyond passions, like a great work of art, in such miraculous harmony.
 We should love each other outside of time … detached.”

-Italian filmmaker Federico Fellini was known for his very distinct approach to cinema, full of surreal, fantastical images.
-La Dolce Vita is a sexy, voyeuristic look at Rome’s high society.
+Italian filmmaker Federico Fellini was known for his groundbreaking style that blended realism with dreamlike imagery along with universal themes of the human existence.
+His classic La Dolce Vita is a sexy, voyeuristic look at Rome’s high society.
+The story follows a reporter (Marcello Mastroianni) who makes his living trying to catch the rich and famous in embarrassing, or even criminal, situations.
 The overarching message still holds today, as the film takes aim at our obsession with celebrities and the tabloids’ aggressive behavior.
-The story follows a tabloid reporter as he makes his living trying to catch the rich and famous in embarrassing, or even criminal, situations.
+It even coined the term “paparazzi.”

 Roman Holiday